Herbert Welsh: “Save Mount Sunapee for all people to all time!”

 The unspoiled natural environmental inspired and moved Welsh into action.

-His passion for protecting the mountain’s natural environment is detailed in his writings including “Redemption of Mount Sunapee” that he penned while at his Sunapee summer home.
+His passion for protecting the mountain’s natural environment is described in his writings including “Redemption of Mount Sunapee” that he penned while at his Sunapee summer home.

 The 1911 purchase on Mount Sunapee marked the Forest Society’s first reservation.
 The campaign to protect Mount Sunapee continued with the acquisition of more conservation land.

 From 1922 to 1937, the Forest Society purchased several more parcels on the mountain and in 1948, after acquiring 1,116 acres on Mount Sunapee, transferred their holdings to the state of New Hampshire for a state park.

 If we saved Mount Sunapee we would indeed be doing this, but we would also be doing something higher and nobler than acting for our own protection; we would be helping to affect our part of the great national work of forest conservation. — Herbert Welsh in “Redemption of Mount Sunapee”